Create an MCP Agent

 - Check the tool has been restarted

-- Ensure the agent has at least one function
+- Ensure the agent has at least one tool

 No Results Returned